Ofwakanda/Asset-Curator/README.md

-> Warning: Burn is permanent unless reclaiming original rights from a fused asset.
+NOTE: Warning: Burn is permanent unless reclaiming original rights from a fused asset.